meteor/meteor/Roadmap.md

 The mongo driver that currently ships with Meteor is quite old and users are finding issues with connecting to MongoDB 3.2 databases (e.g [#6258](https://github.com/meteor/meteor/issues/6258)).
 We want to update to the latest driver [#5763](https://github.com/meteor/meteor/issues/5763).

-In addition, we'd like to update the dev bundle to ship with the latest stable version of MongoDB (3.2) [#5809](https://github.com/meteor/meteor/issues/5809).
+In addition, we'd like to update the dev bundle to ship with the latest stable version of MongoDB (3.2) [#5809](https://github.com/meteor/meteor/issues/5809) as MongoDB 2.6 will be officially sunsetted at the end of October, 2016.

 ## Support for Node 4 and beyond